jellyfishsh/bloom/Writeups/Over The Wire/Bandit/Level 0.md

 Yet here we are.
 So why?

-This is more of an experiment with making comprehensive writeups, so the format may change for this whole wargame until an acceptable format reveals itself.
+This is more of an experiment with making comprehensive writeups, so the format may change for this whole wargame challenge set until an acceptable format reveals itself to me.

 **Note:** I really, **really** do suggest you try and go through this yourself.
 Its extremely easy and is really designed as a first-time learner's way to gather information and look things up.
+___

 # Intro

 Level 0 of the Bandit wargame is a setup to doing all of the other challenges, and is the "barrier of entry" for all the other wargames on this site.